reactjs/react-rails/README.md

 ### Server Rendering

 For performance and thread-safety reasons, a pool of JS VMs are spun up on application start, and the size of the pool and the timeout on requesting a VM from the pool are configurable.
-You can also say where you want to grab the `react.js` code from, and if you want to change the filenames for the components (this should be an array of filenames that will be requested from the asset pipeline and concatenated together.)

 ```ruby
 # config/environments/application.rb